Michael Auprince: Personal

-Swimming
+Sport

 Auprince is an S9 classified swimmer.
-He is a member of the Revesby Swimming Club and is coached by Mick Gauci.
+As of 2011, he was a member of the Revesby Swimming Club, coached by Mick Gauci.
 He took up the sport in 2003 within six months of his leg being amputated.

-In 2007, Auprince trained with the Australian Paralympic development team at a training camp in Maroochydore, Queensland.
-That year, he spent up to twelve hours a week and had broken several age and classification based national swimming records.
-He first represented Australia in an international competition in 2009 when he competed in the 09 Canadian hosted CanAm Championships.
-In 2010, he competed in the Sydney hosted State Age Championships, where he set two records including one in the 200 m record in the multi-disability event and the other an Australian record in the 100 m backstroke.
-That year, he trained up to eleven times a week.
-He competed at the 2010 IPC World Swimming Championships where he finished fifth in the 100 m backstroke.
-He was the youngest member of the Australian team competing at the Dutch hosted 2011 IPC World Swimming Championships.

-In 2012, Auprince had four gym sessions and nine swimming training sessions a week.
 He was selected to represent Australia at the 2012 Summer Olympics in swimming.
 In preparation for the Games, he participated in a sixteen-day Thailand-based team training camp.
 While there, he could not fully train as he had to deal with a case of food poisoning.
 He was scheduled to attend a training camp ahead of the Games in early August in Wales.

 At the 2012 Summer Paralympics he won a gold in the 4 × 100 m freestyle relay and a bronze in the 4 × 100 m medley relay.
 He also participated in the S9 class of the Men's 100 m Backstroke, 100 m Butterfly, 100 m Freestyle and 50 m Freestyle events – as well as the Men's 200 m Individual Medley SM9.
 He was awarded an Order of Australia Medal in the 2014 Australia Day Honours "for service to sport as a Gold Medallist at the London 2012 Paralympic Games."